google-ai-edge/mediapipe/mediapipe/docs/install.md

 known issue with gcc and g++ version 6.3 and 7.3.
 Please use other versions.

-Note: While Mediapipe configuring TensorFlow with Python 2, if you see the following error: "org_tensorflow/third_party/git/git_configure.bzl", line 14, in _fail fail(("%sGit Configuration Error:%s %...)))", please install the python future library by `$ pip install --user future `
+Note: While Mediapipe configuring TensorFlow with Python 2, if you see the following error:
+'"/private/var/.../org_tensorflow/third_party/git/git_configure.bzl", line 14,
+in _fail fail(("%sGit Configuration Error:%s %...)))', please install the python
+future library by `$ pip install --user future`

 Choose your operating system: